NonDairyNeutrino/Thesis/report/manuscript/manuscript.typ

     + Each manager sends the number of devices on its host to the director
     + For each host
       + For each device on the host
-        + The director spawns one process on the host
+        + The director spawns a process on the host
     + Load the Parareal library on each worker process ]
 ) <alg:spawn_workers>